 Get used to feedback and make sure people around you do the same.
 In the Scrum framework or other Agile or Lean thinking, feedback loops (Daily Scrums, retrospectives, pairing, etc.) help individuals get quick feedback and reflect on their actions and situation.

-If you want to accelerate and sustain change in your company, visit Leading Exponential Change.
+If you want to accelerate and sustain change in your company, you might consider buying the 2nd. edition of my book Leading Exponential Change.

 Thank you for listening,